ligershark/WebOptimizer/README.md

 For example. if the cdnUrl is set to `"http://my-cdn.com"` then script and link tags will prepend the *cdnUrl* to the references.
 For instance, this script tag:

-**allowEmptyBundle** determines the behavior when there is no content in source file of a bundle, 404 exception will be thrown when the bundle is requested, set to true to get a bundle with empty content instead.

-Default: **false**

 ```html
 <script src="/js/file.js"></script>
 ```